-Updating appliances is last on our list because it is the most expensive option.
+Updating appliances are last on our list because it is the most expensive option.
 If you don’t have the cash, the first seven updates will seriously transform your space.
 If you do have the cash, consider this option.
 Especially in a slow market, an updated refrigerator, dishwasher, and stove could make a big difference.
 The numbers support the upgrade as well: 15% over asking is a pretty big deal.

-Our Kitchen Update Ideas Don’t Break the Bank
+Kitchen Update Ideas Don’t Break the Bank

 The main reason to use our kitchen update ideas in your home?
 As McCaslin argues,